cedana/cedana-cli/docs/guides/workload-creation-automation.md

-# Running 200+ Workloads with Cedana CLI
+# Scheduling 200+ GROMACS Workloads with Cedana

 ## Overview

-This documentation explains how to use the create-workload.sh script to effectively submit and manage large batches of molecular dynamics simulation workloads to Cedana from pdb files stored in AWS S3 storage.
+This documentation runs through an example using a script to effectively submit and manage large batches of molecular dynamics simulation workloads to Cedana from pdb files stored in AWS S3 storage.

 ## Prerequisites